Random field reconstruction of inhomogeneous turbulence. Part I: Modeling and analysis: Introduction

 \section{Introduction}

-Turbulence is a continuum phenomenon.
-A turbulent flow field shows random variations in space and time.
-These fluctuations come from the motion of vortices and are distributed over all wave lengths due to the mechanism of vortex stretching: the largest vortices depending on geometry and boundary conditions receive their energy directly from the mean motion and give it to the smaller vortices.
-The smallest vortices dissipate into heat due to viscosity.
+The numerical simulation of turbulent velocity fields is ubiquitous in a broad range of scientific applications and has advanced significantly alongside the rapid growth of available computing power.
+While the feasibility of computationally involved approaches based on direct numerical simulation, large eddy simulation, or machine learning is steadily increasing, the practical applicability of these techniques still has its limits.
+Statistical turbulence modeling and stochastic simulation methods involving synthetic random fields therefore remain relevant in various contexts.
+Examples include the generation of interface data and boundary conditions for hybrid methods \cite{SSST14, XYD22}, the superposition of given time-averaged flow characteristics by artificial spatio-temporal fluctuations \cite{Pol+20, Zwi+24}, and the provision of local high-resolution information on dynamically varying subsets of the computational domain as required for particle or fiber dynamics \cite{HMRW13,Wie+19}.

 In statistical turbulence modeling, the turbulent flow velocity $\u$ is considered as a random field in space and time, usually split into expected value (mean velocity) $\overline{\u}$ and centered fluctuations $\u'$.
-The fluctuations are characterized by the turbulent kinetic energy $k$ and the dissipation rate $\eps$ with the kinematic viscosity $\nu$ of the flow.
-Statistical turbulence models, such as, e.g., the $k$-$\eps$ model \cite{LS74} based on the Reynolds-averaged Navier-Stokes equations with constitutive laws, yield the fields $\overline{\u}$, $\nu$, $k$ and $\eps$.
-However, this does not describe the fluctuations $\u'$, which would be desirable for many applications in fluid-structure interactions, such as particle dynamics.
-The aim of this paper is to reconstruct the turbulent velocity fluctuations as a random field depending on the above quantities $\u'=\u'(\overline{\u},\nu, k, \eps)$.
+The fluctuations are characterized by the turbulent kinetic energy $k$ and possible anisotropic components of the Reynolds stresses, the dissipation rate $\eps$ of turbulent kinetic energy, and the kinematic viscosity $\nu$ of the fluid, among others.
+These characteristic fields and the mean velocity are typically non-uniform and may be provided by statistical turbulence models based on the Reynolds-averaged Navier-Stokes equations (RANS) with constitutive laws, such as $k$-$\omega$ models, $k$-$\eps$ models or Reynolds stress models \cite{Pope00, Wil06, SC22}.
+In applications depending on the fine structure of the flow, it is of interest to additionally model the actual turbulent velocity fluctuations $\u'$.
+This has led to the development of a variety of methods for the reconstruction of the fluctuations as a synthetic random field depending on given inhomogeneous flow characterstics.
+However, existing random field models for inhomogeneous turbulence are usually formulated in a discrete framework with regard to, e.g., spectral space and random inputs, which sometimes comes along with a limited analytical foundation of the desired model properties, as detailed below.